CS3500: Introduction to Web Technologies

 ISBN 13: 978-0-13-448126-5.

-- Personal Laptop: You'll need a laptop to be able to do the labs on Fridays.
+- Personal Laptop: You'll need a laptop to be able to do the in class practice.

 - Software: You'll need to install software to code and test your assignments, labs, and final project.
 Suggested software include:

 - Server Stack: XAMPP includes Apache (web server), MariaDB (Database server, formally MySQL), and PHP.